needle-mirror/com.unity.netcode/Documentation~/network-connection.md

 ```

 > [!NOTE]
-> These events will only live for a single `SimulationSystemGroup` tick, and are reset during `NetworkStreamConnectSystem` and `NetworkStreamListenSystem` respectively.
-> Therefore, if your system runs **_after_** these aforementioned system's jobs execute, you'll receive notifications on the same tick that they were raised.
-> However, if you query this collection **_before_** this system's jobs execute, you'll be iterating over the **_previous_** tick's values.

-> [!NOTE]
 > Because the server runs on a fixed delta-time, the `SimulationSystemGroup` may tick any number of times (including zero times) on each render frame.
-> Because of this, `ConnectionEventsForTick` is only valid to be read inside a system running inside the `SimulationSystemGroup`.
+> Because of this, `ConnectionEventsForTick` is only valid to be read in a system running inside the `SimulationSystemGroup`.
 > For example, trying to access it outside the `SimulationSystemGroup` can lead to a) either **_only_** seeing events for the current tick (meaning you miss events for previous ticks) or b) receiving events multiple times, if the simulation doesn't tick on this render frame.
 > Therefore, do not access `ConnectionEventsForTick` inside the `InitializationSystemGroup`, nor inside the `PresentationSystemGroup`, nor inside any `MonoBehaviour` Unity method (non-exhaustive list!).